Bennett-Wendorf/Simple-String-Finder-Genetic-Algorithm/README.md

 a basic knowledge of how a genetic algorithm works to use this code.

 ## Getting Started
-1. Open the Algorithm.py file in your favorite python IDE
-2. Run the module
+1. Run the algorithm.py script from the command line.
-3. In the interpreter where the module was just run, use the Algorithm() function to run the genetic algorithm
+2. The parameters needed are population size and chromosome size.
+Ex: python algorithm.py 10 15

+Alternatively, you can run the algorithm.py script as a module with the built in IDLE interpreter and run either the Algorithm() method or the Run_Multiple() method.

 #### A Note On Variable Naming
 Variable names adhere to common python practices of separating words by underscores.
 Method names start each word with a capital letter with